 Word='xxyzzaa' Pattern='mmnoopp' Step 1-: map['m'] = x Step 2-: 'm' is already mapped to some value, check whether that value is equal to current character of word-:YES ('m' is mapped to x).
 Step 3-: map['n'] = y Step 4-: map['o'] = z Step 5-: 'o' is already mapped to some value, check whether that value is equal to current character of word-:YES ('o' is mapped to z).
 Step 6-: map['p'] = a Step 7-: 'p' is already mapped to some value, check whether that value is equal to current character of word-: YES ('p' is mapped to a).
 No contradiction so current word matches the pattern

-- Create a character array in which we can map the characters of pattern with corresponding character of word.
+- Create a character array in which we can map the characters of patterns with a corresponding character of a word.

 - If the length is equal, traverse the pattern and if the current character of the pattern has not been mapped yet, map it to the corresponding character of the word.

-- If the current character is mapped, the check whether the character with which it has been mapped is equal to the current character of the word.
+- If the current character is mapped, then check whether the character with which it has been mapped is equal to the current character of the word.

-- If no then word does not follow the given pattern.
+- If no then the word does not follow the given pattern.

-- If word follows the pattern till the last character then print the word.
+- If the word follows the pattern until the last character then print the word.

 for words in dictionary: char arr_map=0 if(words.length==pattern.length) for character in pattern: if(arr_map[character]==0) arr_map[character]=word[character] else if(arr_map[character]!=word[character] break the loop If above loop runs successfully Print(words)

 - Time Complexity: O(N*K), where ‘N’ is the number of words and ‘K’ is its length.